nfinit/ansibench/README.md

 Dhrystone requires the parameter `HZ` to be defined at compile time, which corresponds to the granularity of the timing function.
 This is typically 100 on most newer systems and is the default value, however it can still vary and should be confirmed before running the benchmark.
-If your system can execute POSIX shell scripts, the script `gethz.sh` will compile and run a simple program that determines the value of the `_SC_CLK_TCK` parameter which corresponds to the number of clock "ticks" per second as configured in the kernel.
+If you're working in a POSIX environment, the script `gethz.sh` will compile and run a simple program that determines the value of the `_SC_CLK_TCK` parameter which corresponds to the number of clock "ticks" per second as configured in the kernel.
 This information can also be retrieved by issuing `getconf _SC_CLK_TCK` (or `getconf CLK_TCK` if